awslabs/aws-dotnet-messaging/sampleapps/PublisherAPI/README.md

 #### SQS Queues
 1. Create a standard SQS queue named "MPF"
-2. Create a FIFO SQS queue named "MPF.fifo"
+2. Create a FIFO SQS queue named "MPF.fifo".
+When creating the queue be sure to enable `Content-based deduplication`.
 3. Note the queue URLs

 #### SNS Topics
 1. Create a standard SNS topic named "MPF"
-2. Create a FIFO SNS topic named "MPF.fifo"
+2. Create a FIFO SNS topic named "MPF.fifo".
+When creating the topic be sure to enable `Content-based deduplication`.
 3. Note the topic ARNs

 #### EventBridge